 - Batteries and non-university cell phones: These go in the battery buckets, typically found on the first floor of your building.
 The buckets are sent to a special recycling company when full.

 - Toner Cartridges: Plastic mailers can be found at recycling centers in your building.
 Place your toner in a mailer (or a regular envelope if it doesn’t fit) and put it in campus mail.
 The toner cartridges are sent back to the manufacturer to be refilled.

 - CFL Lightbulbs: Designated collection containers should be located in all dorms for special pickup.
-Offices should give their burned out bulbs to a custodian.
+Offices should give their burned out bulbs to Maintenance.

 - University Cell Phones, PDAs, and Computers: Fax in an ND Surplus form to request a pickup.